Let me describe a scene you will recognize.

 If spreadsheets cause all these problems, why does every nonprofit still use them?

-Because they're easy to start.
+Because they are easy to start.
 You need to track something - you open a spreadsheet.
 No approval needed, no setup, no cost.
 The problem is that the spreadsheet grows.
 Columns get added.
 Tabs multiply.
 Formulas reference other files.
 Conditional formatting becomes business logic.
 What started as a quick tracker is now a mission-critical system that one person understands and everyone depends on.

-Five signs you've outgrown spreadsheets
+Five signs you have outgrown spreadsheets

-1. Multiple people edit the same file regularly.
+- Multiple people edit the same file regularly.
 If more than two people are adding, updating, or correcting data in a shared spreadsheet, you need a system with proper permissions and an audit trail.

-3. Building a quarterly report takes more than a day.
+- Building a quarterly report takes more than a day.
 If your funder reporting process involves pulling data from several files and manually assembling numbers, your data structure is fighting you.

 What the alternative actually looks like